 Although this type of canine cancer is more common in female dogs, male dogs also have mammary glands and run a very small chance of developing breast cancer.
 Breast cancer in male dogs is extremely rare.
 Because it is rare, it is generally malignant and metastisizing by the time it is discovered.
 So, although it is rare, early detection is especially important for cases of breast cancer in male dogs.

-Symptoms and Signs of Breast Cancer in Dogs
+What are the Symptoms and Signs of Breast Cancer in Dogs?

 In most cases, breast cancer in dogs was discovered during routine physical exams at the vet, which only serves to emphasize the importance of regular check-ups and vet visits.
 It’s also a good idea to keep an eye on your dog in between vet visits.
 A great time to give your dog a quick check is when you are grooming them.
 Here are some symptoms and signs of breast cancer to look out for:

 When looking over your dog for signs of mammary tumors, you want to look and feel around for single or multiple lumps.
 These will appear as firm lumps, swellings, nodules, or masses and will be confined to around the nipple area.
 They could be like ulcers or abscesses, or not.
 They may be freely movable under the skin or more fixed.
 Usually, if a lump is freely movable, it’s more likely to be benign.
 On the other hand, if it seems fixed to the muscle or skin and is irregularly shaped, it tends to be more likely to be malignant.

 You may also find swollen lymph nodes under your dog’s armpits or around the groin area.
 There are other health conditions that can cause enlarged lymph nodes and swelling in other areas.
 So, if you find these symptoms, it’s important to visit your veterinarian and get things checked out before diagnosing on your own.

 Pain and Abnormal Secretion